 Know Before You Go

-Wieuwerd (sometimes spelled Wiuwert) is close to Sneek or Mantgum.
+Wieuwerd (in Frisian the place is called Wiuwert) is close to Sneek or Mantgum.
 By car: take the N354 between Sneek and Leeuwarden.
 At Dearsum take the N384, from here the town is on the road signs.
 By bus: line 33 from Sneek.
 Alternatively, take your bike on the train and get off at Mantgum - then cycle to Wiuwert.